 Remuneration to the Board of Directors

 Fees to Board members elected by the annual general meeting are approved by the annual general meeting.
-Ahead of the annual general meeting 2019, the nomination committee will submit proposals in regard to remuneration.
-It was decided at the annual general meeting on 26 April 2018 that fees be paid at a rate of SEK 550,000 to the Chairman and SEK 300,000 to each of the other Board members who are not employed by the Company.
+It was decided at the annual general meeting on 9 May 2019 that fees be paid at a rate of SEK 550,000 to the Chairman and SEK 300,000 to each of the other Board members who are not employed by the Company.
 In addition, it was decided that compensation for committee work shall be paid at a rate of SEK 125,000 to the Chairman of the Audit Committee and SEK 30,000 to each of the other members of the Audit Committee and SEK 25,000 to the Chairman of the Remuneration Committee.

 Guidelines for remuneration to senior executives